jkpe/doks-lb-scale/README.md

 # doks-lb-scale

-A lightweight Kubernetes controller that automatically scales a DigitalOcean Load Balancer node size (size unit) based on metrics from DigitalOcean Monitoring.
+A lightweight Kubernetes controller that automatically scales a DigitalOcean Load Balancer node size (size unit) based on metrics from DigitalOcean Monitoring or Prometheus.

 ## How it works

 - Watches `Service` objects of type `LoadBalancer` that include required annotations.
-- Periodically fetches the configured DigitalOcean metric for the referenced Load Balancer ID.
+- Periodically fetches the configured metric for the referenced Load Balancer ID.
+  - When `doks-lb-scale/metric` starts with `promql:`, the query is executed against Prometheus.
+  - Otherwise, the metric is fetched from DigitalOcean Monitoring.
 - Infers scaling category from the metric:
   - Throughput metrics (`frontend_nlb_{tcp,udp}_network_throughput`) are treated as NLB.
   - Other metrics (e.g., `frontend_http_requests_per_second`, `frontend_connections_current`) are treated as HTTP requests.